 Our Annual Meeting

-In just ten years, the Women’s Fund has awarded grants totaling $725,000 to organizations serving Vanderburgh County.
-In addition to this year’s awards, grants have been awarded to the Albion Fellows Bacon Center, Ark Crisis Child Care Center, Aurora, Boys and Girls Club, Easter Seals Rehabilitation Center, ECHO Housing, Evansville Christian Life Center, House of Bread and Peace, Lampion Center, Ozanam Family Shelter, Patchwork Central, Potter’s Wheel, United Caring Shelters, Vanderburgh County CASA, Youth Resources, and the YWCA.
+Since it was formed in 2007, the Women’s Fund has awarded grants totaling $815,000 to organizations serving Vanderburgh County families.
+Grants have been awarded to Albion Fellows Bacon Center, Ark Crisis Child Care Center, Aurora, Boys and Girls Club, Holly’s House, Easter Seals Rehabilitation Center, ECHO Housing, Girl Scouts, House of Bread and Peace, Koch Family Children’s Museum, Lampion Center, Ozanam Family Shelter, Parenting Time Center, Patchwork Central, Potter’s Wheel, United Caring Shelters, Vanderburgh County CASA, and the YWCA.